-We recently had the pleasure of hosting the first webcast in our 2018 webinar series – It’s Already Tomorrow, hosted by Jennifer (Johnstone) Lopez.
-Last week’s topic was “What’s Next for Paid Search in 2018?”
+We recently had the pleasure of hosting the first webcast in our 2018 webinar series – It’s Already Tomorrow.
+Last week’s topic was “What’s Next for Paid Search?”
 If you missed the webinar, tune in here.
-Due to such a great response, we weren’t able to get to all the questions that came in, and followed up with many via email.
+Due to such a great response, we weren’t able to get to all the questions that came in and followed up with many via email.
 The question that came in below though was too good not to re-share.
-Any other advertisers struggle with this issue?
+Do any other advertisers struggle with this issue?

-Q: Any suggestion to improve “Search lost IS(rank)”?
+Q: How to improve “Search lost IS rank”?

-If you have strong quality scores, but you’re still losing IS due to rank, it’s likely your bid.
+If you have strong quality scores, but you’re still losing IS due to rank, it’s likely your bidding.
 Try inching up your bid by a certain percentage every 2 days to see how impression share improves overtime.
-I like to be aggressive with bid changes, so I will often go for a 20-30% increase right away to see if that helps move the needle.
+I like to be aggressive with bidding changes, so I will often go for a 20-30% increase right away to see if that helps move the needle.

 Do you have more or strategy questions?
 Contact us today and see an immediate increase in , paid traffic, and much more.
 Here’s how we help.